soniaabhyankar/soniaabhyankar/README.md

 - ⚡ Fun fact: ...
 -->

-I pivoted my career to Branding and Design, but I occasionally vibe code here.
+I pivoted to Branding and Design (soniaabhyankar.com), but I occasionally vibe code here.

-- 📫 How to reach me: soniaabhyankarofficial@gmail.com
+📫 How to reach me: soniaabhyankarofficial@gmail.com